PdoyleC/PP2-Miscellaneous-Quiz/README.md

 [View the live project here](https://pdoylec.github.io/PP2-The-General-Quiz-Of-Everything/)

 The General Quiz Of Everything is a site where people can come and test there knowledge.
+The quiz is to be treated just like an exam test so there is going to be a timer on the each question, and if the question isn't answered within the alloted time the quiz is over and the user can restart the quiz.

 ![Mockup](documentation/mockup.jpg)